 Fear and panic are two very different things.
 In surfing fear is healthy.
 Panic is lethal.
 Find out how to separate the two.

 There are loads of surf festivals in Europe.
 Boardmasters is the biggest by far.
 But is it really for surfers?

 The answer isn’t simple.

 There’s a mythical beast lurking in North Cornwall, silently brooding beneath the surface of the Atlantic.

 It waits patiently for summer to pass, ready to fire when the conditions call…

 Sri Lanka.
 Impossible beauty, unreal waves and local soul.

 Beginner friendly?
 Sort of.

 A lot of beginners rush to buy smaller boards after only a short time in the water.
+It’s a strange phenomenon.
 Some think it’ll allow them make manoeuvres easier.
 Others think they’ll look cooler.
-While shorter boards allow pro surfers to make those critical turns and look like water…
+While shorter boards allow pro surfers to make those critical turns and…